Speakers

 Below is the current line-up of speakers.

-Echoes of Change: #FMF/#RMF's Call for Transformed Learning and Teaching at Wits: Panelists
+Panel Discussion: Echoes of Change: #FMF/#RMF's Call for Transformed Learning and Teaching at Wits: Thato Mokoena

 Shaazia Ebrahim (she/her) is the Digital and Communications Specialist at the Climate Justice Coalition, a South African alliance of trade unions, civil society, grassroots, and community-based organisations.
 The coalition is committed to advancing a transformative climate justice agenda that tackles the intersecting crises of inequality, poverty, and environmental injustice.
 She holds an MA in Transnational Queer Feminist Politics from SOAS, University of London.
 Her dissertation, titled ‘Towards Queer Utopia: Building and Sustaining Feminist Revolution in South Africa’, was awarded with distinction and received the Centre for Gender Studies' Dissertation Innovation Award.